Learn About College Scholarships for African American Students

 @seedsoffortune

-This is the official account of Seeds of Fortune, a non-profit organization that offers scholarships as well as information about financial literacy and internships.
+This is the official account of Seeds of Fortune, a non-profit organization that offers scholarships, information about financial literacy, and internships.

 @kdcollegeprep